f32by/dumb-browser/README.md

 - [UI] Audio mute button on tab
 - [UI] Force popups to be opened in new tabs
 - [UI] Darker web control elements (Edge style)
+- [UI] No need to type `thisisunsafe` to continue when browsing some websites with certificate issues.
 - [History] Unlimited browsing history

 # Installation